Axedyson/syncbase/README.md

 - Have node installed, preferably node v14.18.1 (that's the version I'm using)
 - Have yarn installed
 - Clone this repo
-- cd into the root folder of the repo: `cd syncbase/`
+- Run `yarn` inside of the root folder of the repo
-- and then simply run `yarn`

 #### Contribution flow